 This national service was designated in April 2012 by the NHS Advisory Group for National Specialised Services (AGNSS) and is located at Great Ormond Street Hospital for Children NHS Foundation Trust (GOSH).

 The aim of the service is to prevent or resolve the problems associated with macroglossia in BWS in a timely way and to provide best current practice.
 The problems caused by the macroglossia include: difficulties with feeding and speech, the position of the teeth and lower jaw, increased drooling and altered facial appearance.
 In some cases respiratory difficulties can occur.

-Between 1994 and September 2017, 265 children with BWS macroglossia have been followed throughout childhood at GOSH.
+Between 1994 and June 2018, 280 children with macroglossia associated with BWS have been followed throughout childhood at GOSH.
 Outcome data has been systematically collected across a range of dimensions both pre and post tongue reduction surgery as well as for children who have not undergone surgery.

 The GOSH service is therefore embedded in multi-professional evidence based practice.
 Recommendations are based upon the specialist knowledge of the condition and are consequently specific and time efficient for patients and local professionals.
 There is no other centre within the UK seeing a large volume of patients with BWS macroglossia and providing long term coordinated care.